isabella232/community-53/content-format-templates/technical_articles_guide.md

     - Add your Cover Images (optional)
     - Choose Your Keywords (Req)
     - Introduction
+        - CTA to subscribe to our channel
     - Goals
     - Prerequisites
     - Steps
     - Conclusion
+        - CTA to subscribe to our channel

 ## Technical Articles Guide